Steffeeeen1234/Homepage-Calendar-Reservation-Connector/README.md

 ## Clients
 Clients are the normal user who reached the hosts webpage and who wants to reserve a spot.

+# Story Map

+## Get an appointment for a doctor you don't know
+1. User has some kind of a problem
+1. user open search engine (e.g. google)
+1. user enters "need general doctors in berlin"
+1. user chooses the one he already knows OR
+1.

+## Get an appointment for a doctor you know
+1. find the doctors phonenumber over search engin
+1. call the phonnumber
+1. wait

 # User Storys
 As host I want to maintain the free spots I have for the clients.